-• The investigator(s) will meet separately with the complainant, respondent and any witnesses.
-They will ask the parties for all information related to the allegations, including documentation related to the incident, such as texts between parties, receipts, photos, video, etc. They will provide an opportunity for each person who meets with them to review all information gathered and a draft of the report.
+• The investigators will meet separately with the complainant, respondent and any witnesses.
+They will ask the parties for all information related to the allegations, including documentation related to the incident, such as texts between parties, receipts, photos, video, etc. They will provide an opportunity for each person who meets with them to review the investigator's notes from their own meetin, review all information gathered, and a draft of the report.